Red Curry Noodle Soup

 Photos to show how to make this recipe

-Tips for making red curry noodle soup
+Tips for making the best red curry noodle soup

 1. Use thin rice noodles, not wide ones.
 Pad thai noodles will soak up the liquid so it will tend to thicken up as it sits, thereby changing the consistency of the soup